Back to LSTMs Hub

 Training Strategy

-We train on a challenging long-range dependency task specifically designed to expose the vanishing gradient problem:
+We test on a synthetic long-range dependency task designed to expose vanishing gradients:

-Gradient clipping prevents the complementary exploding gradient problem:
+Gradient clipping handles the complementary exploding gradient problem:

 train.py